exponea/exponea-flutter-sdk/Documentation/push-notifications.md

 2. **Android integration**
    - [ ] Set up a Firebase project and add the `google-services.json` file to your Android project.
 Refer to the [Firebase Cloud Messaging guide](https://documentation.bloomreach.com/engagement/docs/android-sdk-firebase) for step-by-step instructions.
    - [ ] Implement Firebase messaging by registering a `FirebaseMessagingService` subclass in your app.
-   - [ ] Configure the Firebase Cloud Messaging integration in the Engagement web app.
+   - [ ] Configure the Firebase Cloud Messaging integration in the {user.mkg} web app.
    - [ ] Grant notification permission at runtime (required for Android 13+, API level 33+).
    - [ ] Follow all steps described in the [Android push notifications for Flutter SDK](https://documentation.bloomreach.com/engagement/docs/flutter-sdk-push-android).

 3. **iOS integration**
    - [ ] Obtain an Apple Push Notification service (APNs) authentication token signing key.
-   - [ ] Add and configure the APNs integration in the Engagement web app.
+   - [ ] Add and configure the APNs integration in the {user.mkg} web app.
    - [ ] Enable push capabilities, background modes, and app groups in your app using Xcode.
    - [ ] Extend your app's `AppDelegate` with `ExponeaFlutterAppDelegate` to handle push notification events.
    - [ ] Request notification permission on application startup.